 The fitting out of MEP systems in any new building must follow strict guidelines and operational codes to meet universally accepted standards.
-However, if any sub-standard product or installation occurs, LeakDtech could provide professional pressure testing services of drainage lines by an external technology, so that credibility and quality can be maintained and delivered after the build and renovation has been completed and the site has been handed over.
+However, if any sub-standard product or installation occurs, LeakDtech could provide professional pressure testing and building leak detection services of drainage lines by an external technology, so that credibility and quality can be maintained and delivered after the build and renovation has been completed and the site has been handed over.

 The importance of Quality Assurance testing cannot be underestimated for commercial buildings and if renovations have taken place to an existing site the importance of Quality Assurance testing is considered even higher – especially when the building’s existing MEP structures must be tested, as well as any new systems that have been added.

 Areas of concern within any commercial building used for business can include the following:

 - Drainage pipeline leaks can become pervasive with multiple leaks developing over time in commercial kitchens;

 - Fire-line leaks in general are not common as the system is always pressurized, however, few customers connect a running jockey pump with wastage or even higher water bills where the wastage must be made up;

 - Chilled water line leaks can exist, whether from chillers or district cooling lines if insulation has not been installed correctly or if joints begin to leak;